proprophet2503/Medical-Sound-Classification-using-Log-Mel-Spectrogram-and-MFCC-for-identifying-Asthma-and-COPD-/README.md

 This project is supervised by faculty members from the Department of Informatics Engineering, ITS:

 - **Dini Adni Navastara, S.Kom, M.Sc.**
-  - Department of Informatics Engineering, ITS

 - **Ilham Gurat Adillion, S.Kom., M.Kom.**
-  - Department of Informatics Engineering, ITS

 - **Aldinata Rizky Revanda, S.Kom., M.Kom.**
-  - Department of Informatics Engineering, ITS

 ## License